 Because of the weight of brick, to installation cost of adding brick siding to your home can be significantly more costly when compared to other options.
 If budget is an issue, consider a lighter, brick veneer that still provides the classic look you desire.

-A brick veneer costs between $4 and $6 per square foot, and full brick siding costs between $6 and $10 per square foot.
-Neither of these estimates include the cost of installation, and properly installing brick is not a do-it-yourself project—it typically requires a homeowner to hire a contractor with specialized skills.
+On average brick veneer costs anywhere from $8 to $10 per square foot.
+This doesn’t include the cost of installation, and properly installing brick is not a do-it-yourself project—it typically requires a homeowner to hire a contractor with specialized skills.

 Firing brick uses a lot of energy, but the environmental impact of this siding can be lessened by using salvaged brick or working a local manufacturer who is committed to more sustainable methods of firing bricks.